An exact solution method for binary equilibrium problems with compensation and the power market uplift problem: Current approaches to solve binary games

 \subsection{Marginal relaxation vs.~the loss from a binary deviation}

-There is a further caveat of using the duals of problem~\eqref{prob:relaxedfixed} for algorithms and (economic) interpretation of results: this approach introduces the dual~$\mu$ as the marginal relaxation of the constraint that fixes~$x$ at its optimal value.
+There is a further caveat of using the duals of problem~\eqref{prob:relaxedfixed} for algorithms and (economic) interpretation of results: this approach introduces the dual (vector)~$\mu$ as the marginal relaxation of the constraint that fixes~$x$ at its optimal value.
 However, it is more appropriate to ask not about a marginal relaxation, but a switch from one possible value of the binary variable to the other.
-We introduce the ``switch value''~$\kappa$ as the loss incurred by switching from the optimal value of the binary problem~$f(x^*,y^*)$ to the optimal value of the objective function given that the binary variable takes the other value,~$x^\times=1-x^*$, where~$y^\times$ is chosen so as to minimize $f(x^\times,y)$, i.e., $y^\times=\argmin_y f(x^\times,y)$.
-Then,~$\kappa$ can be determined by computing: